vendu/vaaja/usr/games/mjolnir/doc/OBJECTS.md

 ### < - stairway up

+### % - coffin

+Vampires don't like daylight, so they sleep in closed coffins.

 ### - - ATM-card

 ATM-cards may be used to withdraw money you have gotten or stolen from